 Stories, Songs and Lore Celebrating the Natural World and Useful Wild Plants

 Whether he's pointing out poison ivy, pontificating on poke sallet, singing about berries, extolling the virtues of dandelions, chasing bee swarms, or telling wild snake tales, herbalist, author, and storyteller Doug Elliott is known for his lively storytelling as well as his broad, practical, scientific and cultural knowledge of useful wild plants.
 Elliott performs a lively concert of tales, tunes, traditional plant lore, outrageous personal narratives, and fact stranger than fiction--all flavored with regional dialects, soulful harmonica riffs, and more than a few belly laughs.

 Doug Elliott is an herbalist, naturalist, basket maker, and author.
-He lives in the southern Appalachian Mountains.
+He lives in the southern Appalachian mountains.
 He has spent a great deal of time with traditional country folk and indigenous people, learning their stories, folklore, and traditional ways of relating to plants.
 In recent years he has received a variety of honors.
 He has authored five books.
-His first book, Wild Roots: A Forager's Guide to the Edible and Medicinal Roots, Tubers, Corms, and Rhizomes of North America, has been around for forty-some years and is considered an "underground" classic.
-He has produced a number of award-winning recordings of stories and songs and is occasionally seen on PBS-TV, as well as on the History and National Geographic Channels.
+His first book, Wild Roots: A Forager's Guide to the Edible and Medicinal Roots, Tubers, Corms, and Rhizomes of North America, has been around for 40-some years and is considered an "underground" classic.
+He has produced a number of award-winning recordings of stories and songs and is occasionally seen on PBS-TV, as well as on the History and National Geographic channels.